Transfer Students

 8. Precedent analysis

-9. List all software programs used – We are looking for Photoshop, Illustrator, AutoCad, Rhino, Revit, Enscape, Twinmotion
+9. List all software programs used – We are looking for Adobe Photoshop, Illustrator, InDesign, Rhino, Revit, Enscape, Twinmotion

 If you are transferring from a NAAB-accredited program, most of your architecture courses will transfer.
 To aid the review process, please attach a degree break down and highlight the courses you have taken.
 Most architecture schools publish a semester-by-semester breakdown of required courses on their websites.